 Stage 1: Arrest

-Arrest warrants are issued by a judge or magistrate.
+A judge or magistrate issues arrest warrants.
 They are based on affidavits (sworn statements) submitted by law enforcement officers explaining the facts that justify an arrest.
-If those facts establish probable cause to believe the named suspect committed a crime, the magistrate will issue a warrant that allows an officer to enter private property in order to arrest that suspect.
+If those facts establish probable cause to believe the named suspect committed a crime, the magistrate will issue a warrant that allows an officer to enter private property to arrest that suspect.

 Stage 2: Posting Bail

 Every person who has been arrested is presumed innocent.
 Because innocent people should not be jailed, most persons who have been arrested are released from custody pending the outcome of their criminal charges.
 At the same time, courts want some assurance that criminal defendants will appear for their trial and other court proceedings.
 In some cases, courts also want assurances that defendants released from custody will not threaten witnesses or commit new crimes.
 Courts resolve the tension between freeing the presumptively innocent and assuring future court appearances by allowing release on bail.